 One of the most popular choices for nighttime photography with a DX camera is the Tokina 11-20mm f/2.8, as well as its variants (the 11-16mm f/2.8 lenses).
 At 11mm and f/2.8, this lens will allow you to take nighttime photos with a large depth of field — something that isn’t easy with most other options.

-However, in terms of the light you can capture at night, this 11-20mm f/2.8 is equivalent to a 16-30mm f/4.0 lens on a full-frame camera.
+However, in terms of the noise in your final photo, this 11-20mm f/2.8 is equivalent to a 16-30mm f/4.0 lens on a full-frame camera.
 There’s a reason I excluded Nikon’s 16-35mm f/4.0 from the prior section: it simply doesn’t let in much light.

 With DX cameras, though, you have to relax your standards somewhat.
 Compared to most of the other options available, this lens actually works quite well for nighttime photography.
 You won’t get full-frame image quality, but you’ll be able to capture the stars and Milky Way better than with most other crop-sensor equipment on the market.